Envestnet, Inc. (NYSE:ENV) Expected to Announce Quarterly Sales of $273.52 Million

-Wall Street analysts expect Envestnet, Inc. (NYSE:ENV) to report $273.52 million in sales for the current fiscal quarter, according to Zacks.
-Five analysts have issued estimates for Envestnet’s earnings.
-The lowest sales estimate is $271.51 million and the highest is $276.50 million.
-Envestnet reported sales of $246.54 million during the same quarter last year, which indicates a positive year-over-year growth rate of 10.9%.
-The firm is expected to issue its next earnings results after the market closes on Thursday, May 6th.
+Wall Street brokerages predict that Envestnet, Inc. (NYSE:ENV) will post $273.52 million in sales for the current quarter, according to Zacks Investment Research.
+Five analysts have made estimates for Envestnet’s earnings, with the lowest sales estimate coming in at $271.51 million and the highest estimate coming in at $276.50 million.
+Envestnet posted sales of $246.54 million in the same quarter last year, which would indicate a positive year over year growth rate of 10.9%.
+The business is expected to announce its next quarterly earnings report after the market closes on Thursday, May 6th.

 According to Zacks, analysts expect that Envestnet will report full year sales of $1.14 billion for the current year, with estimates ranging from $1.11 billion to $1.15 billion.
-For the next financial year, analysts anticipate that the company will report sales of $1.26 billion, with estimates ranging from $1.20 billion to $1.31 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of analysts that that provide coverage for Envestnet.
+For the next fiscal year, analysts expect that the company will report sales of $1.26 billion, with estimates ranging from $1.20 billion to $1.31 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side research analysts that follow Envestnet.

-Envestnet (NYSE:ENV) last issued its quarterly earnings data on Thursday, February 25th.
-The business services provider reported $0.69 EPS for the quarter, beating the consensus estimate of $0.45 by $0.24.
-Envestnet had a negative net margin of 0.69% and a positive return on equity of 10.44%.
+Envestnet (NYSE:ENV) last posted its quarterly earnings data on Thursday, February 25th.
+The business services provider reported $0.69 earnings per share for the quarter, topping analysts’ consensus estimates of $0.45 by $0.24.
+Envestnet had a positive return on equity of 10.44% and a negative net margin of 0.69%.
 The company had revenue of $263.82 million during the quarter, compared to analysts’ expectations of $258.17 million.

-A number of large investors have recently added to or reduced their stakes in ENV.
-Clearbridge Investments LLC lifted its position in shares of Envestnet by 29.9% in the fourth quarter.
-Clearbridge Investments LLC now owns 1,259,808 shares of the business services provider’s stock valued at $103,670,000 after acquiring an additional 290,235 shares in the last quarter.
-Stephens Investment Management Group LLC boosted its holdings in Envestnet by 1.7% during the 4th quarter.
-Stephens Investment Management Group LLC now owns 1,079,628 shares of the business services provider’s stock valued at $88,843,000 after acquiring an additional 18,060 shares during the period.
-Brown Advisory Inc. lifted its holdings in shares of Envestnet by 47.9% in the 4th quarter.
-Brown Advisory Inc. now owns 960,274 shares of the business services provider’s stock worth $79,021,000 after buying an additional 310,879 shares during the period.
-Federated Hermes Inc. increased its stake in shares of Envestnet by 16.0% during the fourth quarter.
-Federated Hermes Inc. now owns 848,935 shares of the business services provider’s stock valued at $69,859,000 after buying an additional 116,992 shares during the period.
-Finally, Victory Capital Management Inc. raised its holdings in shares of Envestnet by 8.0% in the fourth quarter.
-Victory Capital Management Inc. now owns 711,575 shares of the business services provider’s stock valued at $58,555,000 after acquiring an additional 52,480 shares in the last quarter.
+A number of hedge funds have recently made changes to their positions in ENV.
+James Investment Research Inc. bought a new stake in shares of Envestnet in the fourth quarter valued at approximately $33,000.
+Marshall Wace LLP bought a new stake in shares of Envestnet in the first quarter valued at approximately $50,000.
+Fieldpoint Private Securities LLC bought a new stake in shares of Envestnet in the fourth quarter valued at approximately $110,000.
+Nisa Investment Advisors LLC raised its position in shares of Envestnet by 17.1% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 2,055 shares of the business services provider’s stock valued at $169,000 after purchasing an additional 300 shares during the period.
+Finally, Kingsview Wealth Management LLC bought a new stake in shares of Envestnet in the fourth quarter valued at approximately $205,000.

 Envestnet, Inc, together with its subsidiaries, provides wealth management software and services in the United States and internationally.
 It operates through Envestnet Wealth Solutions and Envestnet Data & Analytics segments.
 The company's product and services include Envestnet | Enterprise, which provides an end-to-end open architecture wealth management platform, as well as offers data aggregation and reporting, data analytics, and digital advice capabilities; Envestnet | Tamarac that provides trading, rebalancing, portfolio accounting, performance reporting, and client relationship management software; and Envestnet | MoneyGuide that provides goals-based financial planning solutions to the financial services industry.